-Step 1 Student requests a Grade Appeal Form (See Appendix B pg.
-426) from the Registrar's Office (Room 405)
+Step Student requests a Grade

+1 Appeal Form from the

+1 Registrar's Office.

+Registral's Office.

+C tan

+Step All BFA students must meet

+2 with their Academic Advisor.

-Step 2 Student submits completed Grade Appeal Form to the Department
+Step Student submits completed

+3 Grade Appeal Form to the

-Chair
+Department Chair.

-Step 3 Department Chair reviews
+Step Department Chair reviews

-supporting documents and
+4 supporting documents and

-communicates with instructor within 10 days of receiving completed Grade Appeal Form.
-Step 4 Department Chair communicates with student within 2 weeks of receiving completed Grade Appeal Form.
-Step 5 Within 1 week after the Department Chair's meeting with the student, the Department Chair submits a recommendation to the Campus Dean and the Registrar.
-Step 6 Within 2 weeks after receiving the Department Chair's recommendation, the Campus Dean reviews and consults with all relevant parties, and notifies the student, instructor, & Department Chair of the final decision.
+communicates with instructor

+within ten (10) days of receiving

+completed Grade Appeal Form.

+Step Department Chair

+5 communicates with student

+within 2 weeks of receiving

+completed Grade Appeal Form.

+Step Within 1 week after the

+6 Department Chair's meeting

+with the student, the

+Department Chair submits a

+recommendation to the

+Campus Dean and the

+Registrar.

+Step Within 2 weeks after receiving

+7 the Department Chair's

+recommendation, the Campus

+Dean reviews and consults

+with all relevant parties, and

+notifies the student, instructor,

+& Department Chair of the

+final decision.